lpradovera/sipp_blog_post/load_testing.md

 [SIPr](http://sipper.agnity.com/) or Sipper is an open source Ruby SIP stack that enables the creation, execution and verification of call flow scenario.
 Aside from being last updated in 2009, it is more suited to integration tests than load generation due to the relatively high complexity of a project.

 [Empirix Hammer](http://www.empirix.com/solutions/products-services/hammer-test.aspx) is a commercial testing suite available both as on-premises software and SaaS.
-It has many interesting features including comprehensive call analysis, statistics and enormous load generation capabilities, but is not freely available.
+It has many interesting features including comprehensive call analysis, statistics and enormous load generation capabilities, but is not free to use and the prices are not mentioned on its website.

 Enter [SIPp](http://sipp.sourceforge.net/), an open source command line utility that originated at HP and is freely available on a variety of operating systems.